Ali Bey al-Kabir: Origins

-Ali Bey was born in Principality of Abkhazia and was of ethnic Georgian origin.
+Ali Bey was born in the Principality of Abkhazia.
+According to Pleshcheev and Fındıklılı Efendi, Ali Bey was of ethnic Abkhazian origin.
 The Encyclopedia of Islam adds that according to Ali Bey's contemporary biographer, Sauveur Lusignan, he was "supposedly" the son of a certain David, a Greek Orthodox priest.
-However, according to Alexander Mikaberidze, Ali Bey's father was a priest in the Georgian Orthodox Church.
+Lusignan notes that his name is Daut, which is the Abkhaz version of the name David.
+Another version is that he was of ethnic Georgian origin.
+According to Alexander Mikaberidze, Ali Bey's father was a priest in the Georgian Orthodox Church.
 (Note: In his 2015 work (Historical Dictionary of Georgia), Mikaberidze mentions that Ali Bey was born into a family of orthodox Christians, without mentioning the specific Church.)
 He was kidnapped and brought to Cairo, the capital of Ottoman Egypt, in 1741, when he was around 13, and was sold into slavery.
 He was purchased by two Jewish customs agents who gave him to Ibrahim Ketkhuda in 1743.
 Ibrahim Ketkhuda was also of Georgian origin.

-Many other contemporary sources rather claim that not only was he a native Egyptian, he was both born and raised there as the son of an Alexandrian priest.
-To further confirm this claim, the historians pointed out the fact that he was also known as “Al-Emir Ali Al-Masry” which directly translates to “Prince Ali the Egyptian”.
-He was also nicknamed as “Jinn” Ali by the locals which is still used in Egypt as a form of praise.
-It is said that he was only regarded as a Mamluk by some historians because Ottomans would almost always have them govern the country.